outfieldtrainer/outfieldtrainer-privacy/README.md

   <h1>Privacy Policy for Outfield Trainer</h1>

   <p>
-    Outfield Trainer respects your privacy.
-This Privacy Policy explains how we collect, use, and protect your information when you use the Outfield Trainer app.
+    Outfield Trainer ("we", "our", or "us") respects your privacy.
+This Privacy Policy explains how we collect, use, and protect your information when you use the Outfield Trainer mobile application.
   </p>

   <h2>Information We Collect</h2>